Are You Ready for Flu Season?

 Annual Flu Vaccine

 The first and most important step to prevent getting the flu is to get a flu vaccination each year.
-Pat Walker Health Center’s Allergy & Immunization Clinic offers the flu vaccine injection on-site for the University of Arkansas community.
+The Allergy & Immunization Clinic offers the flu vaccine injection on-site for the University of Arkansas community.
 You can make an appointment on the Patient Portal or by calling 479-575-4451.

-The cost for the flu vaccine is $24, along with a $35 administration fee; however, most insurances cover the cost.
+The cost for the flu vaccine can be found on the AIT Clinic page; however, most insurances cover the cost.
+Self-pay is also an option.
 View our Charges Policy on our Billing & Insurance page for payment option information.

 What to Bring for Appointment: